semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 </TabItem>
 <TabItem value="yaml" label="YAML">

-The parameters are accessible are regular environment variables in the `commands` section.
+The parameters are accessible as regular environment variables in the `commands` section.

 ```yaml title="deploy.yml"
 version: v1.0